microsoft/minecraft-samples/npc_dialogue_sample/README.md

 # Behavior Pack Sample

-This sample is the behavior pack used in the Structure Blocks Tutorial.
+This sample is the behavior pack used in the NPC Dialogue Tutorial.

 See the [NPC Dialogue](https://docs.microsoft.com/minecraft/creator/documents/NPCDialogue) documentation for the full walkthrough adding custom dialogue for an NPC.